 In order to write a great business plan, it has to have these components within it:

 - Market Analysis

 - Marketing Plan

 - Marketing ideas & Strategies

 All of these are important factors and they all have an overview of what to expect when working with your company.
 When you have a business plan, you can have an initial plan to stick with.
 This is where the plan is going to come in handy and provide you with all that you need to keep going.
-The business plan is the essential plan that everyone wants to make use of when it comes to managing properties.
+The business plan is an essential plan that everyone wants to make use of when it comes to managing properties.